 \subsubsection{\textbf{Case} \pmb{$k=2, d>1$}}

-In this case, the passive party parameters are in the form of a matrix with dimension $(2\times d)$.
-Since $d\geq k$, the adversary deals with an underdetermined system, and therefore, we assume half$^*$ estimation is used at the adversary.
-Noting that pseudo-inverse of a vector is given by its transpose divided by its norm\footnote{pseudo-inverse of an all-zero vector is an all-zero vector transposed.}, and assuming $\mathbf{A}_n = \mathbf{Jw}_n$, the resulting MSE is given as\footnote{As the steps to obtain (\ref{M20}) are similar to steps resulting (\ref{eq1}), we have removed them for brevity.}
+In this case, the passive party's parameters are in the form of a matrix with dimensions $(2 \times d)$.
+Since $d \geq k$, the adversary is dealing with an underdetermined system, and therefore, we assume half$^*$ estimation is employed by the adversary.
+Noting that the pseudo-inverse of a vector is given by its transpose divided by its squared norm\footnote{The pseudo-inverse of an all-zero vector is an all-zero vector transposed.}, and assuming $\mathbf{A}_n = \mathbf{Jw}_n$, the resulting MSE is given as\footnote{As the steps to obtain (\ref{M20}) are similar to the steps leading to (\ref{eq1}), they have been omitted for brevity.}